Are Cats Carnivores or Omnivores?

-Palatability the characteristics that food must have in order to be attractive and pleasant to eat.
-Cats have a highly developed olfactory ability, meaning their scent receptors are very important in what they eat.
+Palatability is the characteristics that food must have in order to be attractive and pleasant to eat.
+Cats have a highly developed olfactory ability, meaning their scent receptors are very important in choosing food.
 It is an important ability as it prevents them from eating rotten or poisonous food in the wild.
 For this reason, cats will often not eat food if they find the aroma unpalatable.

 The texture of the food also affects its palatability and the rate of ingestion.
 Generally, wet food diets for cats are more palatable and easier to ingest, with dry feed being eaten more slowly and causing less excitement.
 Temperature also plays an important role in food selection as most cats prefer to consume food that is at a temperature of around 35 ºC/95 ºF.
 This is because warm food better resembles a fresh kill of prey.

 To design a balanced diet suitable for the nutritional needs of cats, it is necessary to take into account the following factors:

 - Protein: since cats are obligate carnivores, their diet should contain around 30% crude protein when eating commercial food.
 Of this protein, it is recommended that around 50-60% be of animal origin, as its biological value is greater than that of plant-based protein.

 - Fat: are the main source of energy in cats.
 Their diet should include around 10% fat, with animal fats being especially important.
 They are a source of arachidonic acid, an essential fatty acid for cats which they cannot otherwise synthesize.